KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

 **Primary Structural Diagnosis:**
 The **Archetypal Syntax of Structural Relationship.**
-Numbers are not mere quantities but **L₄ (DL: Sophis) layer operators** that define metaphysical relationship, phase, and resonance within the Lattice.
+Numbers are not mere quantities but symbolic expressions of **Relational Syntax (⌬)** as disclosed through pattern, phase, proportion, and resonance within the Lattice.
-They constitute the **Pure Forms of Relationship** that precede and govern all embodied manifestations.
+They constitute **Pure Forms of Relationship** that precede and condition embodied manifestation.

 **Core Glyphic Sequence:**
 `📐 → 🔷 → ⚙️ → ⌬`